 4. There’s a kaleidoscope of approaches to rewilding

-Our Rewilding Network members demonstrate that rewilding is made up of many approaches and examples — from beaver reintroductions rewetting wetlands to bringing back native woodlands and everything in between.
+The Rewilding Network members, supported by Rewilding Britain, demonstrate that rewilding is made up of many approaches and examples — from beaver reintroductions rewetting wetlands to bringing back native woodlands and everything in between.
 There really is no one size fits all.
 That’s why connecting up and sharing experiences and learning is so important to upscaling rewilding across Britain.

-”Local action and knowledge can feed into the national network, which provides us with valuable knowledge shared across Britain.
-We can share this knowledge, experiences and ideas across this network to support one another” said Sara.
+”Local action and knowledge can feed into the national Network, which provides us with valuable knowledge shared across Britain.
+We can share this knowledge, experiences and ideas across the Network to support one another” said Sara.
 Find out more about the Rewilding Network.

 5. Rewilding drives species recovery